inoejj/odyssey_bot/README.md

 The installation and running this is made easy by using a dockerhub image built by [Klavins Lab](https://github.com/klavinslab).

 Both packages were built by [Klavins Lab](https://github.com/klavinslab).

+Special thanks to a rising neuroscientist/poet Valerie Tsai for the inspiration of this project.